 Click here for more information on HMIS.

 Homeless Management Information System

 Universal Data Elements

 Proposed Rule for HMIS Requirements

-The HUD Exchange is your online one-stop shop for information and resources on assisting people who are homeless or at risk of becoming homeless.
-Program guidance and regulations, training resources, research, publications, and more, are available on the site for federal, state and local government agencies, Continuum of Care organizations, homeless service providers, technical assistance providers, persons experiencing homelessness, and other stakeholders.
+The HUD Exchange is an online one-stop shop for information and resources on assisting people who are homeless or at risk of becoming homeless.
+Click here to find homeless program guidance and regulations, training resources, research, publications, and more for federal, state and local government agencies, Continuum of Care organizations, homeless service providers, technical assistance providers, persons experiencing homelessness, and other stakeholders.